It was difficult to choose among Ethique’s shampoos and conditioners. Their conditioners are also palm oil free.

 We emailed companies to confirm and will continue to update as they get back with us.
 If they didn’t get back with us, we included them on this list because they didn’t confirm with us.

 Many companies wrote to say they use sustainable palm oil and that they are members of the Roundtable on Sustainable Palm Oil (RSPO).
 However, we choose candy without any palm oil.

 Remember, with so many orangutan-friendly candies to choose from (above) you can easily choose those that don’t contain palm oil.

-List of Halloween treats and candies which contain and may contain palm oil
+List of Halloween treats and candies which have flavors that contain or may contain palm oil ingredients

 Mellowcreme Autumn Mix